 Once we’ve met our savings goals and financial obligations, we can spend money on activities and objects that make us happy.
 These investments may not rank alongside food, shelter, and water, but they are almost as important.

 Fun money is not an excuse to rack up debt on your credit card, and it’s not raiding your emergency fund to buy a pair of shoes or take a trip either.

 Fun money can make us happy.
 We can spend it expanding our minds, following our dreams, strengthening our relationships, and supporting those we love.
 With a focus on joy, we make saving money fun.

 Money is Fun: Bringing Joy to Budgeting

 In financial circles, we focus a lot on negative emotions and beliefs.
 We save for rainy days and create emergency funds to help us when our worlds fall apart.
 Mainstream financial advice urges us to save for retirement and financial independence that loom decades away.

 While these are all necessary money management tools, they can also suck the joy of saving.
 All of these worst-case scenarios are dim and depressing.

 Saving every penny is exhausting.
 It’s downright draining to make sure our money is waiting for us on a rainy day.

 Most of us work hard for our money.
 Some of us reflect on that misery and decide to hoard our wealth.
 We don’t want to accidentally waste the money we spent hours, days, months, and years earning.

 Saving every dollar sucks.
 We make money to spend money, not just to stow it away.
 Fun money keeps our budget on track and prevents us from getting burned out.

 Many people strive for early retirement then realize they don’t want to save gobs of money before enjoying life.
 Fun money focuses on saving for long-term goals but forces us to think about the short-term, good stuff too.
-We don’t want to waste our hard work on useless discretionary spending, but we don’t want to live stingily either.
+We don’t want to waste our hard work on useless discretionary spending, but we don’t want to be stingy with money either.

 Fun money allows us to brighten our budgets with joyful thoughts.
 We can save for necessities while simultaneously focusing on fun.